sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The CIDR enabled in the security group that can access the bastions in SSH
+The network CIDR enabled in the security group to access the VPN servers (bastions) via SSH.
+Setting this to `0.0.0.0/0` will allow any source.

 ### Constraints